HITECHCRIME/HC_SG208_Data_Pack/README.md

 ## Project Data

 Hitech Crime Cinematic Narrative Universe Single Album containing a short cinematic and a variety of transmedia content related to the lore.
 Photoshoot, photogrammetry vids, VR exeperience of the hunt, music video.
-Character profiles, wolf manifestation program profile and information,
+Character profiles, wolf manifestation program profile and information, audiostory, transmissions, raw footage from encountering the target.

 **Title:** Data Pack / **Featuring:** MOTHNODE